 - accountability and transparency-the process will be open, clear, and defensible - impartiality-those making decisions do so in an unbiased manner - objectivity-decisions are made based on objective evidence - reasonableness-decisions are based on the information reasonably known by the evaluation team and are supported by rational and logical argument - thoroughness-decisions are based on competent and comprehensive analysis of all relevant information - confidentiality and information security - identification and resolution of conflicts of interest.

-A guiding document in relation to probity principles is the NSW Government Procurement Guidelines available from procurepoint.nsw.gov.au
+The NSW Government Procurement Guidelines available from www.procurepoint.nsw.gov.au gives guidance on probity.

 Crown land Community Engagement Strategy

 Crown land is used by the community for a wide range of activities and purposes.